Skip to main content

-Baguio Adventures 2025: Culture Meets Casual: My Museo Kordilyera x H&M Baguio x Uniqlo Fashion Haul
+Baguio Adventures 2025: Culture Meets Casual: My Museo Kordilyera x H&M Baguio x Uniqlo Curated Fashion Finds

 Baguio is very special to me, not just because it's my healing place, but because it's where I find treasures that I don't find in Manila.
 During a quick visit to Museo Kordilyera, I didn’t expect to come home with a handful of fashion finds—but here we are.